mikro-orm/mikro-orm/docs/docs/query-conditions.md

 Full-text search refers to searching some text inside extensive text data stored and returning results that contain some or all of the words from the query.
 In contrast, traditional search would return exact matches.

-The implementation and requirements differs per driver so it's important that fields are setup correctly.
+The implementation and requirements differs per driver so it's important that fields are set up correctly.

 ### PostgreSQL